MarioPoneder/ethernaut-solutions/SOLUTIONS.md

 // --> player has 110 of 'Token 1' and 20 of 'Token 2', and Dex has 0!!! of 'Token 1' and 90 of 'Token 2'
 // DONE!
 ```

+## 23. Dex Two

+This challenge has the same `approve` function we can exploit as the `Dex` contract of the previous challenge.
+However, we can also beat this level by creating an own malicious `ERC20` token an trade it on `DexTwo`.

+Compile [SwappableTokenThree.sol](./solutions/SwappableTokenThree.sol) and deploy it to the Rinkeby testnet with e.g. Remix IDE and MetaMask (Injected Web3).
+Do not forget to specify the level `instance` address when deploying the token contract (constructor).
+Afterwards, just call the `drainDex()` function of our malicious token.